Identity and Branding System

 In all print materials, the TCC logo guidelines must be adhered to.
 The TCC logo must be prominently featured and any other logo or icon should not take precedence over the TCC logo.

-For other print applications such as banners, exhibits, displays, plaques, clothing and specialty items, proper approval must be obtained from the Office of Communications and Public Information before use.
+For other print applications such as banners, exhibits, displays, plaques, clothing and specialty items, proper approval must be obtained from the Office of Communications and Marketing before use.

 Any video or audio produced for TCC must reference Tallahassee Community College, include the TCC logo and follow all logo guidelines.

 Hundreds of brochures, bulletins, posters, newsletters, magazines, Web sites and video are produced each year for TCC.
 Special attention must be paid to maintaining the identity standards.
 As publications often create an enduring impression, they must be clearly written, well-designed and efficiently produced with common graphic elements to distinguish them as TCC-affiliated.

 In primary College publications, the TCC logo must be plainly and prominently visible on the front cover.
 No other logos or icons may be displayed on the cover.

 Some exceptions may be granted for secondary publications targeting specific audiences or for one-sided publications.

 College-produced magazines must include the logo and the words “Tallahassee Community College.”
 The logo may be printed on photographs or graphic art as long as it is clear and a prominent feature.

 All recruitment publications must also include TCC’s EEO statement.

 Use of icons on licensed products, such as athletic apparel, requires additional approval from the Office of the Vice President for Administrative Services.
 Departments interested in purchasing promotional products with the TCC logo should first contact the Communications Office.
 Communications will assist with artwork that can be forwarded to a vendor of choice.